markokoleznik/agda-writer/README.md

 It works without downloading & compiling Agda first.
 Just run the program and you are ready.

 # License
-agda-writer is Licensed under MIT License Agreement.
+Agda Writer is Licensed under MIT License Agreement.